jithset/federation-sample/README.md

-# federation-sample
+# keycloak-federation-sample

-keycloak federation example
+Sample application using keycloak federation to login to another application